Rated 3.5 out of 5 by 14

-Rated 4.0 out of 5.0 This product for the price is a good bang for your buck
+Rated 4.0 out of 5.0 by Verified Reviewer This product for the price is a good bang for your buck

 The instructions were fairly good as long as you paid strict attention to them.
 All those embossed part numbers were sort of confusing.
 After completion in 8 hours in my case the unit was strong .
 Upon delivery, which is in no way the fault of Duramax, the right door was bent.
 Finding this after the whole unit was installed was kind of disappointing.
 So I just left it as it is.
 Keeping the door shut now I use a S bolt to keep the door closed.
 The unit says it is 8 foot but I think it is short of what it states because my other unit was actually 8 foot and this unit is much shorter in width.
 Overall, I am happy with the unit.
 Nice looking also